If you’ve had a C-Section and suspect an infection, don’t panic!

 - Incision has a green or white pus oozing out

-If you do experience any of these symptoms call your doctor immediately.
+If you experience any of these symptoms call your doctor immediately.
 Ignoring an infection hoping it goes away on its own is dangerous.
 You should seek medical attention right away.

 In the meantime gently clean the area by gently applying antibacterial soap over the incision (do not rub) then rinse thoroughly by running warm water over the area until you are sure all the soap is rinsed off.
 Then pat it ever so gently dry.
 Make sure the area is very dry.
 Once it is completely dried, cover the area with a sanitary napkin changing it as needed until you can see your doctor.